Mansvi-Saikar/INTERACTIVE-QUIZ-APPLICATION/README.md

 *MENTOR*: NEELA SANTOSH

-##This is a simple and interactive quiz application developed using HTML, CSS, and JavaScript.
-It allows users to answer multiple-choice questions and receive instant feedback on their performance.
-The interface is clean and responsive, with each question displayed one at a time.
-At the end of the quiz, the user’s score is shown.The application was built and tested using Visual Studio Code
+##A responsive, Interactive quiz application built with HTML, CSS, and JavaScript.
+Users can test their knowledge through multiple-choice questions and receive instant feedback on their answers.
+Scores are calculated and displayed at the end of the quiz.

+##Features

+•	Dynamic question rendering from a JavaScript array

+•	Interactive buttons(correct/incorrect)

+•	Real-time score tracking

+•	"Next" and "Play Again" functionality

+•	Clean and user-friendly UI

+##Technologies Used

+•	HTML

+•	CSS

+•	JavaScript

+##Usage

+1. Clone the repository

+2. Open index.html in any modern web browser

+3. Start answering and enjoy the quiz!

 #OUTPUT